VeryLittleGravitas/CredibilityProblem/README.md

 ### Government Operations Agency and Department of Technology

 We're helping California make sure government services meets user needs.
 Our work includes:

 * Advising GovOps and Department of Technology leadership on technology policy and delivery
-* Delivering a digital services strategy and working with the State to put it in place
+* Delivering a digital services strategy and putting it into practice
 * [Bringing new talent and skills to government](https://github.com/CDTgithub/DigitalServiceOpportunities)
 * Identifying opportunities to demonstrate digital services approach